Augmented reality (or AR) lets you deliver immersive, engaging experiences that seamlessly blend virtual objects with the real world.

 Suggest possible fixes if problems occur.
 Analysis of the real-world environment and surface detection can fail or take too long for a variety of reasons — insufficient light, an overly reflective surface, a surface without enough detail, or too much camera motion.
 If your app is notified of these problems, use straightforward, friendly language to offer suggestions for resolving them.

-Possible suggestion
+Problem | Possible suggestion |

-Try turning on more lights and moving around.
+Insufficient features detected. | Try turning on more lights and moving around. |

-Try moving your phone slower.
+Excessive motion detected. | Try moving your phone slower. |

-Try moving around, turning on more lights, and making sure your phone is pointed at a sufficiently textured surface.
+Surface detection takes too long. | Try moving around, turning on more lights, and making sure your phone is pointed at a sufficiently textured surface. |

 Apps can display an AR icon in controls that launch ARKit-based experiences.
 You can download this icon in Resources.